-Heating and hot water Drainage The central heating is provided via a gas fired combination boiler which serves radiators throughout and provides hot water.
-The boiler is wall mounted within the under stairs cupboard.
-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Assumed to be connected to the Local Authority mains sewer.
-Drainage covers etc were not lifted.
-Fire, smoke and burglar alarms There are no fire, smoke or burglar alarms.
+Fire, smoke and burglar alarms

+The subjects benefit from several smoke alarms, heat alarm and carbon monoxide alarms.

+Visually inspected.

+No test whatsoever were carried out to any systems or appliances.

 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.

 The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.

 We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
 This of course should be confirmed by your legal advisor.

+Any additional limits to inspection

+Internal inspection was restricted due to a number of stored personal items, furniture and floor coverings throughout.

-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.

 Normal maintenance is not treated as a repair for the purposes of the Single Survey.
 When a category 1 rating is provided this means the property must continue to be maintained in the normal way.